1808-Aug13-Java/batch-source/Linux/README.md

 - Console - don't know
 - Terminal - Nowadays, a terminal emulator, a gui program that sits on the X-window layer and mimics the terminal
 - bash - implementation of the shell
+## Navigating tricks
+  - repeat previous command
+  - run multiple commands in one line
+  - get argument of previous command
+  - put it in a script
+  - tab completion
+  - wild card matching:
 ## Displaying information
-  - ls
-  - diff
-  - cat
-  - less, more
-  - head, tail
+  - sort files
-  - watch
+  - combine multiple files
+  - page through long text
+  - monitor a file for changes
 ## Working With Files
-  - cp, mv, rm
+  - common options for cp, mv, rm
-  - rsync
-  - tar
-  - gzip
-  - wget
+  - remove hidden files
+  - archive and compress files
-  - pipes
+  - downloading things
-  - redirects
+  - remote copy

 ## installing programs
   - yum